NalmTheNam/Unciv-Template-Mod/README.md

 # Info
-This is a template Unciv mod.
-You can fork this project and then create a new Unciv mod.
+This is a template Unciv Modification.
+Clone this repository with Git (don't fork it) and then make a new repository.